Texas to New Jersey Car Shipping (2026 Cost Guide)

 Factors that affect car shipping costs from Texas to New Jersey

-If you’re shipping a car from the Lone Star State to the Garden State, keep these cost factors in mind:
+When transporting your vehicle from the Lone Star State to the Garden State, these factors will influence your final price:

 - Type of transport: Open carriers are budget-friendly, while enclosed transport is recommended for high-value or classic cars.
 Top-loading is another option to consider.
 Learn more in our guide to open vs. enclosed shipping.